 It’s an older building, right in the town, that has been completely upgraded inside.
 Big, beautiful rooms; a large, well put together communal kitchen; and a very comfortable common area/living room.
 The modern vibe on the inside of the house is a radical contrast to the sleepy village life outside.

 There’s also a fantastic patio area beneath a large pear tree, which is a perfect spot to sit and watch the sunset while the chickens and cows wander around the yard across the wire fence.
+Click here to check prices at Casa Relax.

 Try Some Organic Romanian Honey